Passeriformes / Turdidae / Turdus

 Description

-Large and distinctive thrush.
-Male has black plumage from chin to breast, greyish-black tail, grey upperparts, and whitish underparts with orange-red underwing coverts.
-Females and immatures are similar but have dusky streaking on the throat and breast rather than solid black.
-Robust thrush with characteristic dark throat patch in adult males.
+A large thrush.
+Males have black plumage from the chin to the breast, grey upperparts, whitish underparts, a greyish-black tail, and orange-red underwing coverts.
+Females and immatures are similar but feature dusky streaking on the throat and breast instead of solid black.

 Identification